BedWarMod/BedWar/README.md

 #### Session Display
 * Shows Stats From Current Session - Keep track of stats from the current session e.g. Final Kills, KDA, average game time
 * Fully Customisable - The order of the list can be fully changed and anything in the list can be removed if you don't want it
+* Trap Queue - Shows what traps your team currently has in queue

 #### Party
 * Party Match Stats - At the conclusion of the game display how many kills, finals and beds each party member got